deanandreakis/deanandreakis/README.md

 I love developing for mobile devices, embedded real-time devices, and the web.
 In my spare time I do freelance iOS and web development.
 I love learning and applying new technologies.
 My next adventure is adding some functional programming paradigms to my skill set.

-Favorite editor: NeoVim • First computer: The original Mac
+Favorite editor: Neovim • First computer: The original Mac

 - 🔭 I’m currently working on a leaderboard application using [Node](https://nodejs.org/en/) and [Express](https://expressjs.com)
 - 🌱 I’m currently learning Functional Programming